 If you need information about getting credit, or if you have bad credit, then our ‘getting credit for leasing’ page is the place to be.

-The following section has different guides which explains how vehicle leasing with us and as an industry works in great detail.
+The following section has different guides which explain how vehicle leasing with us and as an industry works in great detail.

 Car leasing sometimes referred to as contract hire, is a form of finance agreement where an applicant can lease a brand new vehicle for a set amount of time before returning it to the finance company without ownership.